There are two types of people, or two types of business I would say:

 Analysis of the data collected during the email campaign is important.
 It will give us insights and patterns of customer behavior.

 Social Media Marketing

-Social Media Marketing implies use of social media platforms to advertise your product and services in front of your audience.
+Another part that comes under components of digital marketing is social media marketing.
+It basically implies the use of social media platforms to advertise your product and services in front of your audience.